keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 Run `astro deploy <your-deployment-release-name> [flags]` in your terminal to push a local Airflow project as a Docker image to your Airflow Deployment on Astronomer.

-If you have the appropriate Workspace and Deployment-level permissions, your code is packaged into a Docker image, pushed to Astronomer's Docker Registry, and applied to your Airflow Webserver, Scheduler(s), and Worker(s).
-Before completing the process, it tests your DAGs in your Astro project for errors.
-If this test fails, the deploy to Astro will also fail.
-This is the same test which runs locally with `astro dev parse`.
+If you have Workspace and Deployment permissions, your code is packaged into a Docker image, pushed to the Astronomer Docker Registry, and then applied to your Airflow Webserver, Scheduler(s), and Worker(s).
+Your DAGs in your Astro project are validated as part of this process.
+If the validation fails, the deploy to Astro also fails.
+This is the same test that runs locally with `astro dev parse`.

 To identify your Deployment's release name, go to **Settings** > **Basics** > **Release Name** in the Software UI or run `astro deployment list`.

-If you run `astro deploy` without specifying `your-deployment-release-name`, the Astro CLI will list all Airflow Deployments in your Workspace to choose from.
+If you run `astro deploy` without specifying `your-deployment-release-name`, the Astro CLI lists all Airflow Deployments in your Workspace.

 ### Flags